jakeheis/SwiftCLI/README.md

 ```

 #### Usage of options

-As seen in the above examples, `Flag()` and `Key()` both take an optional `description` parameter.
+As seen in the above examples, `@Flag` and `@Key` both take an optional `description` parameter.
 A concise description of what the option does should be included here.
 This allows the `HelpMessageGenerator` to generate a fully informative usage statement for the command.

 A command's usage statement is shown in three situations:
 - The user passed an option that the command does not support -- ```greeter greet -z```